dahlbaek/datapackage-py/README.md

 ```

 For testing `tox` configured in `tox.ini` is used.
-It's already installed into your environment and could be used separately with more fine-grained control as described in documentation - https://testrun.org/tox/latest/.
+It is already installed into your environment and could be used separately with more fine-grained control as described in the [documentation](https://testrun.org/tox/latest/).

-For example to check subset of tests against Python 2 environment with increased verbosity.
+For example to check a subset of tests against a Python 2 environment with increased verbosity.
 All positional arguments and options after `--` will be passed to `py.test`:

 ```bash